 Instructions

-- Cut beef thinly against the grain.
+- Cut the beef thinly against the grain.
 Slices should be about 1/4 inch thick.
 Trim any large pieces of fat.
-Dab dry with paper towels.
+Dab the beef dry with paper towels and set aside.

+- In a large bowl or shallow pie plate, whisk together the flour, garlic powder, onion powder and fine sea salt.

+- Dredge the beef slices in flour mixture, shaking off excess flour.
 Set aside.

-- In a small bowl, whisk together flour, garlic powder, onion powder and fine sea salt.

-- Dredge beef slices in flour mixture, shaking off excess flour.

-- Heat vegetable oil in a large skillet.
-Working in batches so meat doesn't touch.
-Cook for 4-5 minutes or until strips are fully cooked and browned on all sides.
-Remove to a plate and continue with remaining beef.
+- Heat the oil in a large skillet over medium heat.
+Working in batches so the meat doesn't touch, cook for 4-5 minutes or until the strips are fully cooked and browned on all sides.
+Remove to a plate and continue with the remaining beef.

 This mongolian beef looks amazing and so easy to make!
 Will definitely be whipping this up for my weekday meals 🙂